jeremiah-c-leary/vhdl-style-guide/docs/usage.rst

    Total Rules Checked: 204
    Total Failures:      523

-VSG will report the rule which is violated the line number or group of lines where the violation occured.
+VSG will report the rule which is violated and the line number or group of lines where the violation occured.
 It also gives a suggestion on how to fix the violation.
 The rules VSG uses are grouped together into :doc:`phases`.
 These phases follow the order in which the user would take to address the violations.
 Each rule is detailed in the :doc:`rules` section.
 The violation and the appropriate fix for each rule is shown.

-The violations can be fixed manually, or you can use the **--fix** option to have VSG update the file.
+The violations can be fixed manually, or use the **--fix** option to have VSG update the file.

 .. code-block:: bash